 Looking to get fiber to your business?
 Complete the interest form here.

 If you are a current South Slope customer within our fiber build areas, fiber will be brought to you at no charge.
 If you aren’t a current customer, you may be assessed a fee depending on where you live, which is due at the time we are ready to install service to your home.

 For example, if you live within Solon city limits and aren’t a current South Slope customer, you will be charged a $300 fee to help cover a portion of the cost to bring service to your home.
 You will be given the option to make a one-time payment approximately two weeks prior to service installation to your home or pay $25 per month spread out over the first 12 months of service.
 (If you live in Solon rural and aren’t a current customer, you will be charged a $1000 fee.)

 Following are additional fees and contract information:

 Phone Service: There is no contract and there is a $25 activation fee.

 Internet Service: You can have a 12-month contract with a $25 activation fee/no installation fee or you can have no contract with a $25 activation fee and $100 internet installation fee.

 TV Service: A 12-month contract is required and there is a $25 activation fee, which covers the number of set top boxes included in the package.
 Each additional set top box is installed at $40/half hour, plus materials.

-See if your address is a part of our fiber area by going here.
+For homes, See if your address is a part of our fiber area by going here.
 If you address is eligible, you will be directed to an online form to sign up and let us know what services you are interested in.
-We will keep you posted during the fiber build so you’ll always know what stage you are at.

 If you rent a house or an apartment, we will need to contact your property owner.
 First, give us your address here, and if your address is within our fiber build area, you will be prompted to provide your property owner’s contact information in the online sign up form.